Reindeer distribution: North America

-In Canada, the Committee on Status of Endangered Wildlife in Canada (COSEWIC) defined 12 "designatable units", DU, which included the above named subspecies and several ecotypes: Peary caribou DU1, the Dolphin-Union herd of barren-ground caribou DU2, mainland barren-ground (including Alaskan) caribou DU3, Labrador caribou ("eastern migratory") caribou DU4, Newfoundland caribou DU5, boreal woodland caribou DU6, Osborn's caribou ("northern mountain") DU7, Rocky Mountain caribou ("central mountain") DU8, Selkirk Mountain caribou DU9 ("southern mountain"), Torngat Mountain DU10 (an ecotype of Labrador caribu), Atlantic-Gaspésie DU11 (a montane ecotype of woodland caribou) and the extinct Dawson's caribou DU2.
+In Canada, the Committee on Status of Endangered Wildlife in Canada (COSEWIC) defined 12 "designatable units", DU, which included the above named subspecies and several ecotypes: Peary caribou DU1, the Dolphin-Union herd of barren-ground caribou DU2, mainland barren-ground (including Alaskan) caribou DU3, Labrador caribou ("eastern migratory") caribou DU4, Newfoundland caribou DU5, boreal woodland caribou DU6, Osborn's caribou ("northern mountain") DU7, Rocky Mountain caribou ("central mountain") DU8, Selkirk Mountain caribou DU9 ("southern mountain"), Torngat Mountain DU10 (an ecotype of Labrador caribou), Atlantic-Gaspésie DU11 (a montane ecotype of woodland caribou) and the extinct Dawson's caribou DU2.
 Genetic research has shown that Osborn's caribou and the other two western montane ecotypes are of Beringian-Eurasian ancestry (but distantly, having diverged > 60,000 years ago) and therefore not closely relate to woodland caribou (see Reindeer: Evolution and Reindeer: Taxonomy).
 While useful for conservation and research, Designatable units, an adaptation of "evolutionary significant units", are not phylogenetically based and cannot substitute for taxonomy.

 In North America, because of its vast range in a wide diversity of ecosystems, the woodland caribou is further distinguished by a number of ecotypes.
 In the Ungava region of Quebec, several herds of Labrador caribou in the north, such as the large George River caribou herd, overlap in range with the boreal woodland caribou to the south.

 A recent revision returned Woodland caribou to species status, R. caribou, with subspecies Labrador or Ungava caribou, R. c. caboti, the migratory form; Newfoundland caribou, R. c. terranovae; and Boreal woodland caribou, R. c. caribou.
 The revision returned the name of Arctic caribou to its original R. arcticus, with the nominate subspecies being barren-ground caribou, R. a. arcticus, and returned four western montane ecotypes to subspecies of Arctic caribou: Selkirk Mountain caribou, R. a. montanus, Rocky Mountain caribou, R. a. fortidens, Osborn's caribou, R. a. osborni, and Stone's caribou, R. a. stonei, in accordance with molecular data that showed these to be of Beringian-Eurasian ancestry (see Reindeer: Evolution and Taxonomy).

 Some caribou populations are "endangered in Canada in regions such as southeastern British Columbia at the Canadian-USA border, along the Columbia, Kootenay and Kootenai rivers and around Kootenay Lake.
 Selkirk Mountain caribou (formerly thought to be an ecotype of woodland caribou, Rangifer tarandus caribou) was considered endangered in the United States in Idaho and Washington.
 R. t. pearyi is on the IUCN endangered list.
 The woodland caribou is highly endangered throughout its distribution.